rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/protocol.md

 ### Types of Commands
-This are all possible values of `CommandType` and they represent all possible commands sent between server and client.
+This are all possible values of `CommandType` and they represent all possible commands sent between server and clientDELETE.

 | Type                | Client | Server |
 |---------------------|---------------------|---------------------|